Brick

-A brick is a type of construction material used to build walls, pavements and other elements in masonry construction.
-Properly, the term brick denotes a unit primarily composed of clay, but is now also used informally to denote units made of other materials or other chemically cured construction blocks.
+A brick is a type of building material used to build walls, pavements, and other elements in masonry construction.
+Properly, the term brick denotes a unit primarily composed of clay, but it is now also used informally to denote building units made of other materials or other chemically cured construction blocks.

 Bricks can be joined using mortar, adhesives or by interlocking.
 Bricks are usually produced at brickworks in numerous classes, types, materials, and sizes which vary with region, and are produced in bulk quantities.

 Block is a similar term referring to a rectangular building unit composed of clay or concrete, but is usually larger than a brick.
 Lightweight bricks (also called lightweight blocks) are made from expanded clay aggregate.